openfl/OpenFLDevelopersGuide/using-workers-for-concurrency/README.md

 # Chapter 63: Using workers for concurrency {#chapter-63-using-workers-for-concurrency}

-Flash Player 11.4 and later, Adobe AIR 13.4 and later for desktop platforms
+OpenFL 11.4 and later, Adobe AIR 13.4 and later for desktop platforms

-ActionScript workers make it possible to execute code concurrently, or in other words, to execute code in the background without interrupting the main code’s execution.
+Haxe workers make it possible to execute code concurrently, or in other words, to execute code in the background without interrupting the main code’s execution.

-The ActionScript concurrency apis are available on desktop platforms only in Flash Player 11.4 and later, and AIR 3.4 and later.
+The Haxe concurrency apis are available on desktop platforms only in OpenFL 11.4 and later, and AIR 3.4 and later.
 Concurrency is not supported in AIR for mobile platforms.

 **Understanding workers and concurrency**

-Flash Player 11.4 and later, Adobe AIR 13.4 and later for desktop platforms
+OpenFL 11.4 and later, Adobe AIR 13.4 and later for desktop platforms

 When an application doesn’t use workers, the application’s code executes in a single linear block of executing steps known as an execution _thread_.
 The thread executes the code that a developer writes.
 It also executes much of the code that’s part of the runtime, most notably the code that updates the screen when display objects’ properties change.